Elastic Database tools glossary

 Split: The act of moving several shardlets from one shard to another (typically new) shard.
 A sharding key is provided by the user as the split point.

-Vertical Scaling: The act of scaling up (or down) the performance level of an individual shard.
+Vertical Scaling: The act of scaling up (or down) the compute size of an individual shard.
 For example, changing a shard from Standard to Premium (which results in more computing resources).

 Not using elastic database tools yet?
 Check out our Getting Started Guide.
 For questions, please reach out to us on the SQL Database forum and for feature requests, please add them to the SQL Database feedback forum.